clintbellanger/heroine-dusk/README.md

 ## Trademark

-"Heroine Dusk" is a trademark name.
+"Heroine Dusk" is a trademark name (™).
 The above copyright licenses do not grant you the use of this trademark.

 Heroine Dusk refers to the game as I have created it.
 If you modify the game's content, it's acceptable to say your derivative work is "based on Heroine Dusk" but you may no longer call it "Heroine Dusk".